AkhilTrc/kr_prj_2/README.md

 ### Executing program

- * Simply running the test files will execute the respective method with the given parameters.
+ * Running the test files(file names ending with test) will execute the respective method with the given parameters in the test file.
  * In order to test for d-separation, please run the DSeparation.py file.